 Overall, E found these experiments really interesting and enjoyed measuring out the items and trying to guess what would happen.

-The Nickelodeon Experimake sets have been designed by scientists to encourage to learning through play.
+The Nickelodeon Experimake sets have been designed by scientists to encourage learning through play.
 The experiments we tried so far were creative and helped E understand the science behind chemical reactions in a fun way that he could easily relate to.
 We’re looking forward to trying the other experiments.